Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/AppCreationScripts/README-use-certificate.md

 # How to use certificates instead of secrets in your client applications

-We recommend you familiarize yourself with [Using certificates with Microsoft\.Identity\.Web](https://github.com/AzureAD/microsoft-identity-web/wiki/Certificates#getting-certificates-from-key-vault) as it provides various ways for a developer to use a certificate instead of a client secret to authenticate their apps with Azure AD.
+We recommend you familiarize yourself with [Using certificates with Microsoft\.Identity\.Web](https://github.com/AzureAD/microsoft-identity-web/wiki/Certificates#getting-certificates-from-key-vault) as it provides various ways for a developer to use a certificate instead of a client secret to authenticate their apps with Microsoft Entra ID.
 > Note: Please carefully go through [Getting certificates from Key Vault](https://github.com/AzureAD/microsoft-identity-web/wiki/Certificates#getting-certificates-from-key-vault) when deploying your app to production.

 - [Using a Client certificate with KeyVault](#using-a-client-certificate-with-keyvault)